Wacky Packages: 1982 and 1986 album series

 Two series of album stickers were produced for 1982 and 1986 and consisted of 120 and 77 stickers, respectively.
-These stickers also consisted of images from the 1973–77 cards, as well as one previously unpublished image – card no. 85 ("Schnozmopolitan") in the 1982 album series (which was intended for Series 11) and four new images that were exclusive to the same series and based on Ralston Purina cereals of the time.
+These stickers also consisted of images from the 1973–77 cards, as well as one previously unpublished image – card no. 85 ("Schnozmopolitan") in the 1982 album series (which was intended for Series 11) and four new images that were exclusive to the same series and based on Ralston Purina breakfast cereals of the time.
 The stickers were of a reduced size in comparison to the standard cards (2.125 × 3 in) and were designed to be affixed to a display album that was sold separately.
-Only the 1982 album series and matching album was actually released to stores; the 1986 album series was cancelled for unknown reasons and no album is known to exist for it.
+Only the 1982 album series and its matching album were actually released to stores; the 1986 album series was cancelled for unknown reasons and no album is known to exist for it.